Blepharitis from Eyelash Extensions

 We also recommend having all new clients sign a waiver and release form to protect yourself.
 This form is vital to your lash business, as it is a form of insurance and can protect you from certain liabilities that could occur.
 It’s always better to be safe than sorry!

-Eyelash Infection Prevention Checklist For Your Salon
+Eyelash Infection Prevention Checklist For Your Studio

 • Wash your hands thoroughly before each lash service.